 I have some hockey cards that I would like to "stick" onto cork coasters.
 Any suggestions on how to do this?
-They need to be water proof.
-Any other suggestions for using hockey cards in a craft for a sports bar?

 Yes!!
 I seen this on trading spaces!
 Cut your cork board a little bit bigger than the card, glue card on cork and seal it with waterproof sealer and wahlaa!
 So simple!!!